Programmer

 I totally get why "hacking" would be fun, but what's the motivation of hackers who do evil shit?

-Asked by Salt-of-the-mirth about 12 years ago
+Asked by Salt-of-the-mirth over 12 years ago

 The same as the motivation of someone who does evil shit without a computer.
 They get something of value in return, or they're bored and want to make trouble, or they see what they're doing as good or at least justifiable.